phil-opp/blog_os/blog/post/double-faults.md

 1. a divide-by-zero exception occurs, but the corresponding handler function is swapped out?
 2. a page fault occurs, but the page fault handler is swapped out?
-3. a divide-by-zero handler invokes a breakpoint exception, but the breakpoint handler is swapped out?
+3. a divide-by-zero handler causes a breakpoint exception, but the breakpoint handler is swapped out?
 4. our kernel overflows its stack and the [guard page] is hit?

 [guard page]: {{% relref "07-remap-the-kernel.md#creating-a-guard-page" %}}